Shahzad-tech/FTP-Client-Server-communication-using-Socket/readme.txt

 1. Run server class
 2. Run a client class, multiple client classes can be started here too
 3. Connected to a client with client’s port number will appear at server’s console
-4. Enter username and password at client’s console, users.txt file has user details make sure its path is set rightly, right now file path is set to F:\ drive.
+4. Enter username and password at client’s console, users.txt file has user details make sure its path is set rightly, right now file path is set to F:\ drive. (currently users.txt is available in src)
 5. On successful authentication menu options will appear on console screen
 6. Type choices 1-7 to perform your desired task
 7. From choice #1 client will upload/send a file through server.
 On selecting this option client has to select the file to send.